lohitya/Data-Analysis---ML/README.md

 # Amazon Ad Click Analysis

-## Project Goal
-To analyze how device type, ad position, user demographics, and browsing history impact ad click-through rates (CTR).
+**Business Problem**

+Amazon aims to optimise its advertising strategy to improve click-through rates (CTR) across devices, ad placements, and customer segments.
+However, varying performance across demographics, devices, and ad positions creates uncertainty in how best to allocate ad placements and tailor creative content.

 ## Tools Used
 - Python
 - Pandas, Seaborn, Matplotlib

-## Key Business Insights
-1. **Overall CTR**: 64.2%

-2. Device Type:
+**Key Insights**

+- Overall CTR is strong at 64.2%, with notable variation across segments.

-	- Desktop users have the highest CTR: 65.53%
+- Desktop users yield the highest CTR (65.53%), while Mobile and Tablet follow closely.
-	- Mobile and Tablet users show slightly lower CTRs: 63.75% and 64.82%, respectively
-	 Insight: Focus on optimizing desktop ad experience, especially for high-intent users.

-3. Ad Position:
-	- Ads shown at the 'Bottom' position had slightly higher CTR.
-	- 'Top' and 'Middle' positions performed less effectively.
-	 Insight: Test more bottom-position placements or reevaluate underperforming slots.

-4. Device & Ad Position (Heatmap):
-	- High CTRs were observed across all devices when ads were placed at the bottom.
-	 Insight: Reinforce ad placement strategies focusing on device-specific bottom-position ads.

-5. Age Group:
+- Ads placed at the bottom of the page outperform top and middle positions in all device types.

-	- Users aged 18–24 and 25–34 show the highest CTRs.
+- Users aged 25-34 show the highest engagement; 45–54 age group lags behind.
-	- Lower engagement observed from users aged 45–54.
-	 Insight: Prioritize targeting the 18–44 demographic with relevant creatives.

-6. Browsing History:
-	- Entertainment category led with the highest CTR.
-	- Other categories showed relatively even performance.
-	 Insight: Segment users by interest category and personalize content for better performance.

-7. Category & Device Heatmap:
-	- Entertainment and shopping ads performed best on Desktop (~68%).
+- Entertainment and Shopping ads perform best on Desktop, while Social Media ads excel on Mobile, and Education ads on Tablet.

+- Browsing history matters: users interested in Entertainment are most responsive to ads.

+**Recommendations**
+- Optimize ad placement for bottom-of-page slots, especially on desktop.

+- Prioritize ad targeting for 25–34 age group with personalized creatives.

-	- Social Media ads saw highest CTR (~70%) on Mobile.
+- Align ad categories with device strengths (e.g., Social ads on Mobile, Education on Tablets).

-	- Education ads performed best on Tablets.
-	 Insight: Match ad category to device platform where they perform best.
+- Segment users by browsing history and serve tailored content to improve relevance and CTR.

+- Refine desktop ad experience to maximize engagement from high-intent users.